actboy168/jass2lua/ydwe-engine-english.md

 * Buff
 * Upgrade

-And you object editor project correspondence.
+They are correspond to the classes in editor

-Gets the index when you can use the data in the object Ctrl+D to query the editor
+You can find the index used for getting object data by pressing Ctrl + D in editor

-Note that when accessing the correct return value is always a string.
-If you get the value of a unit of life, you may need to use tonumber to convert.
-When accessing incorrect returns nil.
+Note that when accessing is correct, the return value is always a string.
+If you want to get the value of life or a unit, you may need to use 'tonumber' to convert.
+When accessing incorrect it returns nil.

 ##9. jass.runtime
-### jass.runtime part of the configuration database can obtain information or to modify the engine lua lua runtime engine map.
+###jass.runtime library can obtain information or modify configurations of lua engin in map runtime.

 ######example